ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 {{% notice warning %}}

 There is currently an issue using the `snmpusm` command to set passwords as shown in the DigitalOcean guide.
 I believe it is a known and unfixed bug in `snmp` itself.
 So, you may instead follow the steps in the "Configure SNMP Version 3 on Ubuntu 20.04" portion of the Kifarunix guide linked below to create the `cis527` user.
 You'll need to install the `libsnmp-dev` package, and make sure you stop the `snmpd` daemon before creating the account using the `net-snmp-create-v3-user` command.
-Unfortunately, when creating an account using this method, I was unable to use stored credentials on my **CLIENT** VM using a configuration file as shown in the DigitalOcean guide.
-When typing the full command, it did work correctly.
-I am not sure why that does not work - bug bounty point are available for anyone who does get it to work!
+Notice that this guide uses different encryption schemes (the `-a` and `-x` parameters) than the DigitalOcean guide, so you will have to adapt one set of commands or the other so they match.

 {{% /notice %}}